pantheon-systems/documentation/source/content/pantheon-workflow.md

 <Enablement title="Get WebOps Training" link="https://pantheon.io/agencies/learn-pantheon?docs">

-Optimize your dev team and streamline internal workflows.
-Pantheon delivers custom workshops to help development teams master our platform and improve their internal WebOps.
+Optimize your dev team and streamline WebOps workflows.
+Pantheon delivers custom workshops to help development teams master our platform and improve their internal DevOps.

 </Enablement>

 ## Components of a Site
-One of the core concepts at the heart of the Pantheon workflow is the distinction between **code** and **content**.
+One of the core concepts at the heart of the Pantheon WebOps workflow is the distinction between **code** and **content**.
 ### Code
 Code refers to anything version controlled by Git which includes core, custom and contributed modules or plugins, themes, and libraries.